 Because kindness is love in action, we must galvanize our thoughts into concrete behaviors, including offering encouraging words and performing uplifting deeds.

-Martin Collins, reminding us that God's love does not shield the believer from sickness, pain, sorrow, or death, focuses on several scriptural contexts in which Jesus shed tears and expressed grief.
-Though no wimpy sentimentalist, Jesus chose to experience the often disrupting vicissitudes of human life, having the capacity to …
+God's love does not shield us from sickness, pain, sorrow, or death.
+There are several scriptural contexts in which Jesus shed tears and expressed grief.

 As future kings and priests in God's kingdom, we realize that our most difficult and weighty responsibility will be to exercise righteous judgment- even toward angelic beings.
 None of us are remotely ready right now for that daunting responsibility.
 Mercifully, God has provided a lifetime practicum for learning to judge …